swatiparmar2000/CongnizantSharepoint2025/notes.md

 $ git clone <repo-url>

-**Description**: Clones a repository from a remote server like GitHub.
+ Clones a repository from a remote server like GitHub.

 ---